 - For yogurt substitutes, it is fine to use soy milk yogurt

-According to Dr. Phil’s website, all items above are acceptable for all Cycles of the 17 Day Diet.
+According to Dr. Phil’s website [link since removed from his site], all items above are acceptable for all Cycles of the 17 Day Diet.

 A special “thank you” to blog reader, Traci, for finding additional information on the inter webs!